West Africa humanitarian aid

 They are also supporting the people of Nigeria with seeds and tools for growing food and health services such as water and sanitation support.

 Nigeria: building skills to save lives

-With conflict and in the north-east of the country, the Nigerian Red Cross is called on to support thousands of people in desperate conditions.
-This is on top of their regular work in preparing for disasters, first aid and other areas.
+With the conflict in the northeast of the country, the Nigerian Red Cross is called on to support thousands of people in desperate conditions.
+This is on top of their regular work in preparing for disasters, first aid, and other areas.

 To help them do their best work, the British Red Cross supports the Nigerian Red Cross to improve their own projects.
 This includes looking at the way they plan, carry out and evaluate what they do.
 They can then learn from what worked well and what could be done better.

 All Red Cross organisations around the world rely on volunteers to carry out our essential work.
-Nigerian Red Cross volunteers come from the communities they serve and often understand what is needed most.
+Nigerian Red Cross volunteers come from the communities they serve and often understand what the people in Nigeria need most.